-Attachment 6: Innovation Statement (Early-Career and Established Investigator PIs only): One-page limit.
+Attachment 6: Innovation Statement: One-page limit.
 Named "Innovation.pdf".
 Refer to the Program Announcement/Funding Opportunity for specific instructions regarding content of the Innovation Statement.
 The Innovation Statement will be available for both peer and programmatic review.

-Attachment 7: Statement of Eligibility (Transitioning Investigator and Early-Career Investigator PIs only): One-page limit.
+Attachment 7: Statement of Eligibility: One-page limit.
 Named "Eligibility.pdf".
-Use the Statement of Eligibility template signed by the Department Chair, Dean, or equivalent official verifying the eligibility requirements, as described in the Program Announcement/Funding Opportunity, will be met by the time of proposal submission.
+Use the Statement of Eligibility template signed by the Department Chair, Dean, or equivalent official verifying that the eligibility requirements (as described in the Program Announcement/Funding Opportunity) will be met by the time of proposal submission.
 The Statement of Eligibility must be submitted as a single PDF file named "Eligibility.pdf," in accordance with the formatting guidelines specified in Appendix 2.